goruck/foodcomputer/README.md

 **Get the value of a desired parameter**
-“Alexa, ask Food Computer for desired air carbon dioxide” | Returns desired air CO2 in ppm "Alexa, ask Food Computer what the desired air humidity is" | Many alt ways of asking for a parameter are supported “Alexa, ask Food Computer for desired {parameter}” | See below for complete list of parameters supported **Set the value of a desired parameter**
+“Alexa, ask Food Computer for desired air carbon dioxide” | Returns desired air CO2 in ppm "Alexa, ask Food Computer what the desired air humidity is" | Many alt ways of asking for a parameter are supported “Alexa, ask Food Computer for desired {parameter}” | See below for list of parameters supported **Set the value of a desired parameter**
 "Alexa ask Food Computer to set air temperature to 30 degrees" | *in progress* **Get the value of a measured parameter**